Kazuki-Yamashita/app_usage_management_system/en_README.md

 If you use this system, please click "app_usage_management_main_system_YMK.pyw".

 ## Importants
-Initial master password is "master_initial-password_YMK".
+Initial master password is set "master_initial-password_YMK".
 Please change master password when you start using this system.

 ## Main function